contrapunctus-1/chronometrist/README.md

 9. Some way to update buffers every second without making Emacs unusable. (impossible?)
 10. "Day summary" - for users who use the "reason" feature to note the specifics of their actual work.
 Combine the reasons together to create a descriptive overview of the work done in the day.
 11. Commands to rename a project, delete a project (erasing all records), and hide a project (don't show it in any Chronometrist-* buffer, effectively deleting it non-destructively)
-12. Tree of tasks (i.e. sub-tasks etc)
+12. Tree of tasks (i.e. sub-tasks etc) - choosing a child task implies the parent tasks too.
-    - Alternatively - each task can have tags.
+    - Alternatively - each task can have multiple tags.
+See [doc/tags.md](doc/tags.md)
 13. Set goal time for one or more tasks.

 ### Chronometrist-report